 - 1 tablespoon salt

 for the dressing:

 - 1 tablespoon (15g) honey

 - small bunch of fresh dill (20g), leaves plucked and finely chopped

 - Remove and discard the wilted outer leaves from the cabbage.
 Chop into quarters, then cut out the hard core from the stem end.
-Shred the cabbage as thinly as you can using a large knife or a food processor.
+Using only half the cabbage (600g), shred as thinly as you can using a large knife or a food processor.

 - Place the cabbage in a colander set over a dinner plate.
 Toss with 1 tablespoon of salt, and leave for 1 hour to allow the salt to draw out the excess water.
 After 1 hour, rinse the cabbage then bundle into a clean, dry tea towel.
 Squeeze the bundle several times to wring out most of the excess water.
 Do not wring out every last drop.

 - Combine the mayonnaise, white wine vinegar, honey and dill in a small bowl, and whisk until fully blended.

 - Peel and coarsely grate the carrot (I used a food processor).